sgallen85/sdk_pathfinder/README.md

 * The dropdown menu doesn't sort sweeps at all now because it introduced some annoying performance issues with React.
 Looking in to solutions or alternatives.

 * The sdk directory `bundle/` needs to be in the `public/` directory because webpack won't serve `showcase.html` otherwise.
 This means that asset ins't minimized or processed before being deployed, which isn't entirely optimal.
 I'm not sure how to fix the webpack stuff at the moment :(

+* If something breaks after you pull from remote, try `npm install`.
+New dependencies might have been added that you haven't installed yet.